 – Geoblocking: If a service blocks VPNs, you may need to try different servers or VPNs including alternatives like NordVPN to find one that works for that platform.
 Geoblock circumvention can be imperfect and service-dependent.

 Pro tip: For streaming, always test a few servers in different regions and monitor your connection quality.
 If you hit buffering, switch to a nearby server or a server that’s explicitly labeled as streaming-optimized, if available.
-Express vpn edge extension
+Microsoft edge vpn gratis: complete guide to Edge’s Secure Network vs free VPNs, setup, privacy, and top alternatives 2026

 Security tips to maximize Norton VPN protection